mintty/mintty/wiki/Tips.md

 * `mintty --WSL=Ubuntu`
 * `mintty --WSL` (for the Default distribution as set with `wslconfig /s` or `wsl -s`)

-Note, the `wslbridge2` gateways need to be installed in `/bin` for this purpose (see below for details).
-(Fallback to legacy wslbridge on older Windows is supported.)

 A WSL terminal session can be configured for the mintty session launcher in the config file, like:
 * `SessionCommands=Ubuntu:--WSL=Ubuntu`

+### WSL sessions ###

+Option `WSLbridge` selects the WSL launcher / bridge gateway to be used.
+The `wslbridge2` or older `wslbridge` gateways need to be installed in `/bin` for this purpose (see below for details).

+With 3.7.9, however, mintty supports WSL sessions out of the box, dropping the wslbridge gateways by default, since there were notoriously frequent cases where they would have failed to work.
+Launching WSL with the Windows built-in default launcher, however, used to be a crook solution as it obstructed transparent terminal operation by hooking the Windows \fIconhost\fP layer into the workflow.
+This deficiency can now be compensated by patching an updated `conhost.exe` into Windows; see instructions about `conhost` further below.

 ### WSLtty, the standalone WSL mintty terminal ###